Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-S23-Series.md

 ### Recovery Method
 * Open TWRP Terminal, go to Wipe > Format Data > Yes and reboot recovery.
-* Copy in a USB-OTG the GSI, in my case is the LineageOS 21 by Andy Yan
+* Then Copy in a USB-OTG the GSI, in my case is the LineageOS 21 by Andy Yan
 * Click to install and select install image, select the GSI and flash in system partition

+### Flash
+[boot_repack.zip](https://xdaforums.com/attachments/boot_repack-zip.5848071/?hash=2d10d9951d7d44c38d90d7b7d9d7fda9) (To fix stock recovery restoration) Fist Before Do Next Step.

 ### ADB & Fastboot Driver
 * Driver Not working ? > Go to PC > Open Device Manager > Other Driver > Right Click > Update driver > Browse my computer for drivers > Let pick from a list > Adb Interface > Samsung android Adb interface version : xxx > Next > Yes > Done (if have installed samsung driver)